The Cookin Chicks

 tender chicken, vegetables, and potatoes combined into a soup.

-If you are a soup lover, be sure to also try my Ultimate Chicken Noodle Soup!
+If you are a soup lover, be sure to also try my Ultimate Chicken Noodle Soup or Creamy Sausage and Tortellini Soup!
 Nothing warms you up faster during the cold winter months more than a cozy bowl of soup, right?
 Plus, soups can be prepared ahead of time and make great freezer friendly meals!
 Make a double batch and freeze half for a later date!

 Why You’ll Love this Chicken Potato Soup